Professional/Short course Care of the Adult with Diabetes

 • Multi-disciplinary roles in diabetes care

-• National and Local policies relevant to diabetes care and management (NSF, NICE, Expert patient)
+• National and local policies relevant to diabetes care and management (NSF, NICE)

 Learning and Teaching

-Independent learning includes hours engaged with essential reading, case study preparation and presentation, assignment preparation and completion.
+Independent learning includes hours engaged with essential reading, case study preparation, assignment preparation and completion.

 Study time